NSW Work Injury Claim

 If you need direct legal guidance rather than background reading, these are the main NSW claim pathways:

-A bad PIAWE figure can sit in place for months if nobody pushes back with payslips, rosters, overtime evidence, or second-job records.
+If the PIAWE calculation appears wrong, compare the calculation with available payslips, rosters, overtime evidence, and relevant second-job records.
 Review the PIAWE rules and then use the recalculation guide.

-Once a work capacity decision, IME report, or WPI threshold issue hardens, it can affect weekly payments, serious-injury status, and damages strategy at the same time.
+A work capacity decision, IME report, and permanent impairment assessment can affect different entitlements.
+The applicable test and evidence should be checked for each decision.
 Work capacity guide, unfair IME guide, and lump sum WPI service page should be read together.

 Key statutory guides people miss, but they matter a lot